SARVAGNA-7077/SARVAGNA-7077/README.md

-You just wasted 5 seconds of your life.
+You just wasted 5 seconds of your life reading this